- Verbredende minor

 The course focuses on drawing connections between literature and practice, based on the philosophy of experiential or service learning.
-Experiential learning is a credit-bearing educational experience in which students consult to social entrepreneurs in an organized service activity that meets identified community needs and reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility (Bringle & Hatcher, 1996).
+Experiential learning is a credit-bearing educational experience in which students in this course consult to social entrepreneurs in an organized service activity that meets identified community needs and reflects on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility (Bringle & Hatcher, 1996).

 During this course, you will:

 - become familiar with important issues and theories involving consultancy, social entrepreneurship, and the non-profit sector;

 - develop skills in the application of theoretical concepts to real-life situations;

 - gain experience with actual issues that arise in the course of a consultancy project;

 - be guided through: your first meeting with the client, how to write a consultancy contract and report, the actual process of consultancy, and how to present your recommendations to your client;